hyperledger/firefly-ethconnect/README.md

   "transactionIndexHex": "0x0"
 }
 ```

+Numeric values are supplied in two formats for convenience of different receiving applications:
+- Simple numeric values, wrapped in strings to handle the potential of big integers
+- Hex values encoded identically to the native JSON/RPC interface

 The MongoDB receipt store adds two additional fields, used to retrieve the entries efficient on the REST interface:
 ```json